outaTiME/grunt-replace/README.md

 Type: `String`
 Default: `@@`

+The prefix added to `patterns.match` for easy matching and replace error prevention.

-This prefix is used to create an replacement pattern for simple variable lookup mechanism.
+> This only applies for simple variable lookup mechanism.

 #### excludePrefix
 Type: `Boolean`
 Default: `false`

-If this is set to `true`, only the strings that match `patterns.match` will be replaced and the prefixes will not be replaced, when using a simple variable lookup mechanism.
+If this is set to `true`, only the string that match `patterns.match` will be replaced ignoring prefix.

+> This only applies for simple variable lookup mechanism.

 #### force
 Type: `Boolean`